What you will learn

 - You must know at least one programming language

 - Basic knowledge of how Ethereum and smart contracts work

 ### App requirements

-- **Data source**: user input (must be a URL)
+- **Data source**: a Bitcoin explorer (example)

 ### What I need to do?

 An iExec DOracle needs two parts: Off-chain **dockerized applicatio**n, and on-chain **smart contract**.